 I ran over to the ball and took it in my hand again.
 She held her hands up in front of her, fingers spread, and I knew she wanted me to throw it back to her, which I did.
 She caught it.

 “Okay”, she said, holding the ball right down on the floor, “Ground ball this time”.
 She rolled the ball towards me.
 I bent over and grabbed it when it got close.
 That was easy.
 I threw it back to her.

 “He’s out!” she said, making a fist with her thumb out and raising it in the air.
 I smiled.

-“One hopper”, she said, and tossed the ball and though I reached out it bounced in front of me, and as i pulled my hands back the ball hit my thumbs but bounced toward me.
-I pulled my hands back towards my body and managed to capture the ball between my arms and my chest.
+“One hopper”, she said, and threw the ball and though I reached out it bounced in front of me, and as i pulled my hands back the ball hit my thumbs but bounced toward me.
+I pulled my hands back towards my body and managed to hold the ball between my arms and my chest.

 “All right!
-Now throw him out at first.
-She held out her hands.
+Now throw him out at first”, she said, holding out her hands.
 I threw her back the ball and she caught it.
 “He’s out!”
 She did the fist and thumb again.
-I could see my dad was smiling though he still was reading and writing in the blue books.
+I could see dad was smiling though he still was reading and writing in the blue books.